What is a submission?

 We treat all submissions as public unless the submitter asks us to treat it as confidential.

 If you wish to make a submission but do not want your name made public, when we publish your submission, we will note that your name has been withheld.
-The submission will appear on our website and in our report as: Submission no x (name withheld)
+The submission will appear on our website and in our report as: Submission number … (name withheld)

 The Commission also accepts submissions in which the material is confidential.
 You can ask us to keep your submission confidential if it includes personal experiences or other sensitive information.
 We will not publish confidential submissions on the website or elsewhere.